skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Below are the requirements for using managed spot jobs:

 (1) **Task YAML**: Managed Spot requires a YAML to describe the job, tested with :code:`sky launch`.
-(2) **Checkpointing and recovery**(optional): For job recovery with less progress loss, application code can checkpoint periodically to a
+(2) **Checkpointing and recovery** (optional): For job recovery with less progress resuming, application code can checkpoint periodically to a
 :ref:`SkyPilot Storage <sky-storage>`-mounted cloud bucket.
 The program can reload the latest checkpoint when restarted.